 Stakeholder interviews

-Simultaneously, we held weeklong stakeholder interviews to gain insight on what is working and not working for our operational teams.
+Simultaneously, we held weeklong stakeholder interviews to gain insight on what is working and not working for our operational teams – who are our experts on the ground.
 This also helped us understand the future of the business so we could future-proof our design.

 Competitive analysis